UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Windows/DNS/DNS.md

 ![Screenshot 2024-12-26 143716](https://github.com/user-attachments/assets/c7eb1896-2147-4a11-89c5-8630889d597a)

-This is fairly simple but all we are doing is just giving an ip adresses a name, so in the example above we are giving our proxy machine a domain name so all we did is put nginx as the name and give the respective ip address, and once completed just click add host and it should be good.
+This is fairly simple but all we are doing is just giving an ip address a name, so in the example above we are giving our proxy machine a domain name so all we did is put nginx as the name and give the respective ip address, and once completed just click add host and it should be good.
 Now we are able to communicate to this machine 192.168.2.250 by using the domain name nginx.zodu.com.